Thomas-Gottwald/NLP4/README.md

 ```
 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
 file_name: This is the input to give the function the Text you want to summarize
-top_n: This parameter defines how long your summarize gonna be.
+top_n: This parameter defines how long your summarize going to be.
 E.g. top_n = 5, creates a summary out of the 5 highest
 valued.

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>